SurajVishwakarma333/Drawsiness-Detection/README.md

-# Step 2 : Create new ipynb(Interactive PYthon NoteBook)which means Jupyter notebook File and rename as Model Training.
+# Step 2 : Create a new ipynb(Interactive PYthon NoteBook)which means Jupyter notebook File and rename as Model Training.

 Model Training.ipynb